-By default, you can add catalogs to any websites and blogs by embedding them.
+By default, you can add catalogs to any website and blog by embedding them.
 This is perfect for promo content that you want to be easily shared and integrated with sites.

 However, in certain situations, you may want to make sure that your catalogs don’t end up being featured on any other websites, other than yours or some sites that have your approval.
 The default setting is that the embed isn’t tied to a specific domain, so even though the embed code is not directly visible to your audience, it can be accessed and copied from the page source by a tech-savvy person.